LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Meaningful Connection Score (MCS)/mcs-overview.md

 * Only a small proportion of consumers submit surveys.
 They generally have a very **low response rate**
 * The customers most likely to respond to surveys are usually the happiest, meaning the responses are **biased** and can be misleading
 * Actions as a result of survey feedback are taken only retrospectively, **missing real-time feedback**
-* Messaging is an **ongoing relationship**, so measuring sentiment at the end of a session doesn’t accurately reflect the nature of the messaging connection
+* Messaging is an **ongoing relationship**, so measuring sentiment at the end of a session doesn’t accurately reflect the nature of the messaging conversation.

 ## Why MCS?